AnukratiRawal14/AnukratiRawal14/README.md

 🛠️ Tech Stack: AWS, Terraform, Kubernetes, Docker, Python

-🚀 Proud holder of the "Certified Solution Architect" designation.🏗️ Additionally, holding the "Terraform Associate Certified" from HashiCorp, demonstrating proficiency in infrastructure as code.
+🚀 Proud holder of the "Certified Solution Architect Associate" designation.🏗️ Additionally, holding the "Terraform Associate Certified" from HashiCorp, demonstrating proficiency in infrastructure as code.

 🌱 I'm constantly learning and exploring new horizons in the cloud space.
 Let's connect and collaborate to craft the future of cloud computing together!